petcomputacaoufrgs/danca-das-cadeiras/Readme.md

 models/utils -> functions for the back end.
 For example: contains validation function (sees if user data is of an accepted format)

 /controller -> empty as of right know.

+# alive git branches:
+#	git checkout master
+		-> most of the work can be found here
+#	git checkout disciplines-interface
+		-> the part where you would be able to select disciplines is being worked here. try it with the checkout command and then use node app.js, go to localhost:500/test to see!. it has been merged with master already, but keep developing it here
+#	git checkout footer
+		-> contains page footers.
+Will probably have conflicts when merging the the login.ejs, register.ejs and maybe other files.
+Be ready to deal with merge conflicts before merging
+# 	there might be others, I don't remember, but I took a look at the branches tree and it didn't seem like there were any

+# contact information
+	if you have any doubts you can contact me directly through PETamigos, if you are from PET, or through my email:
+# pedro.cardouzo@gmail.com, with the subject of "Dança Das Cadeiras"